crispinprojects/talkcalendar/README.md

 * Select "Information"  from the help menu or press F1

 * The information window shows the keyboard shoutcuts, how many records are in the database, the Sqlite version being used on the system, the desktop font and scale factor.

-* It also shows if eSpeak is available for the speech dispatcher as shown below.

 ![](talkcalendar-info.png)